-These blue-eyed kitties have four white feet.
-Correspondingly people refer to their white paws as gloves or socks.
+These blue-big-eyed cats have four white feet.
+Correspondingly, people refer to their white paws as gloves or socks.

 Birmans also go by the name “Sacred Cat of Burma.”
 This relates to the story that they originated in a temple in Asia.